 The question that popped into my mind was, were the laws and precepts spoken of by David referring to the literal Ten Commandments, or did David possess an inside look or insight into God’s spiritual way of looking at His Law?

 Please allow me to share an insight that I now have since discovering through my studies that I feel will help all who care to see this as the Bible portrays it: The OT or Old Testament was written by the prophets as inspired or directed by Michael, the literal Son of God, also known as the God of Israel.
-The NT or New Testament, was written by the Apostles, AFTER the event at the Cross, AFTER Christ had received the Holy Spirit from His Father in Heaven (see John 7:39).
-The conclusion can be made that Christ did NOT yet possess the Holy Spirit during the writing of the OT, but did in fact possess it and was able to impart it to the writers of the NT.
+The NT or New Testament, was written by the Apostles, AFTER the event at the Cross, AFTER Christ had received the Holy Spirit from His Father in Heaven (see John 7:39 ).
+The conclusion can be made that Christ did NOT yet possess the Holy Spirit during the writing of the OT, but did in fact possess it after His Resurrection and was able to impart it to the Apostles, the writers of the NT.

 This concept will not be comprehended until a person sees that Christ was not yet Completed or perfected until His Resurrection; thus it can be said that Christ or Michael was not in a perfected state of mind during the OT days.
-For simplification's sake, consider a stalk of Corn as it grows to the point that it produces a stalk of corn.
+For simplification's sake, consider a stalk of Corn as it grows to the point that it produces a fully mature corn stalk.
 Each day as the plant grows it is perfect, BUT, it has not yet reached it's Completed or perfected state until the corn stalk has reached it's maturity and can be harvested.
 So it was with Christ during His OT days when He displayed Himself as 'The Angry God' of the OT that everyone has grown to dread and fear and where the belief in burning in hell for ever and ever, comes from.